 Frederik Meijer Tropical Conservatory

 The Tropical Conservatory has more than 300 species of plants.
 From bromeliads to banana trees that tower more than four stories tall.
-During March and April you can enjoy the butterfly exhibit.
+During March and April, you can enjoy the annual Fred & Dorothy Fichter Butterflies Are Blooming exhibition at Meijer Gardens is the largest temporary tropical butterfly exhibition in the nation.
 The gardens host America’s largest temporary butterfly exhibition.

 Frederik Meijer Sculpture Garden